Is La Roche-Posay Anthelios Melt-in Milk Sunscreen SPF 60 Safe?

 Who Should Avoid or Consult First

-• Infants under 6 months old should avoid direct sun exposure and sunscreen use; consult a pediatrician for sun protection strategies.
+- Infants under six months old should avoid direct sun exposure and sunscreens; consult a pediatrician for sun protection advice.

 Common Side Effects